 Run Browser from the Desktop Widget

 The easiest way to run a browser in the Comodo sandbox is to click on the browser icon within Comodo desktop widget.
-Comodo security will automatically detect installed browsers and show them in the widget.
+Comodo website security software will automatically detect installed browsers and show them in the widget.
 The image below shows the desktop widget with the Internet Explorer sandboxed.

 Note the green line around the browser window indicating it is running sandboxed and secure.